U.S. Alerts

 Sunday

-Sunday: A 20 percent chance of showers after 2pm.
-Mostly sunny, with a high near 80.
+Sunday: Showers likely before 11am, then a chance of showers and thunderstorms between 11am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
+Cloudy, then gradually becoming mostly sunny, with a high near 80.
 West wind 5 to 10 mph, with gusts as high as 20 mph.
+Chance of precipitation is 60%.

 Showers